juice-shop/multi-juicer/aws/README.md

 ```

 The bucket name should be in the output.
 Please use that to configure the Terraform backend in `main.tf`.
+The bucket ARN will be printed, make a note of this as it will be used in the next steps.

 ## Installation